itpropro/nuxt-oidc-auth/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Welcome to __Nuxt OIDC Auth__ a Nuxt module focusing on OIDC (OpenID Connect) provider based authentication for Nuxt.
+Welcome to __Nuxt OIDC Auth__ a Nuxt module focusing on native OIDC (OpenID Connect) based authentication for Nuxt with a high level of customizability and security for SSR applications.
 We use no external dependencies outside of the [unjs](https://unjs.io/) ecosystem except for token validation.
-This module is based on the session implementation of nuxt-auth-utils.
+This module is based on the session implementation of [nuxt-auth-utils](https://github.com/Atinux/nuxt-auth-utils).

-If you are looking for a module that supports local authentication (and more) provided by your Nuxt server check out the nuxt-auth module from sidebase (powered by authjs and NextAuth) ➡️ [nuxt-auth](https://github.com/sidebase/nuxt-auth)

 <!--- [Playground Demo](https://stackblitz.com/github/itpropro/nuxt-oidc-auth/tree/main/playground) -->